 If you can’t use the above resources because you’re no longer a student, there are still plenty of other resources to help you find a job.

-- Our Job Board.
-Go to our main career page and search the nursing job board for jobs.
+- Online Job Boards.
 You can see whether there are employers hiring in your region, and what salaries they may be offering.
 Monster.com and Indeed.com are two popular job boards.

 - Contact Employers Directly.
 Advertising for jobs can get expensive, so many employers simply list job openings on their own website.
 It’s a great idea to get a local directory or phone book, and then search for all of the local healthcare employers.
 Make a list, and then visit their website.
 Most will allow you to search jobs or even submit a resume electronically.